Calista-Woon/Malaysia-s-Business-Mentor-AI/README.md

 **① Make my subject better-thought-out.**

-  - [1] Ask me probing questions
+- 【1】Ask me probing questions
-  - [2] Challenge my assumptions
+- 【2】Challenge my assumptions
 - 【3】Uncover my blind spots
 - 【4】Ask me advanced probing questions

 **② What to do next?**

-  -【5】By steps;
+- [5] By steps
-  -【6】By objectives;
+- By objectives
-  -【7】By easy tasks first.
+- 【7】By easy tasks first.

 **③ What to focus on?**